Mission 04 · Stage 1

 Hint: There is only one delay() inside loop().

-2. Add a comment on the line that lights one segment (digitalWrite with + i).
+2. Add a little note (comment) on the line that lights one light up.

-Hint: Use // at the end of that line.
+Hint: Type // and your words at the end of the line with + i.

 Code walkthrough